livekit/components-js/packages/react/etc/components-react.api.md

 import type { LocalTrack } from 'livekit-client';
 import { LocalTrackPublication } from 'livekit-client';
 import type { LocalVideoTrack } from 'livekit-client';
-import { MediaDeviceFailure } from 'livekit-client';
+import type { MediaDeviceFailure } from 'livekit-client';
 import { Participant } from 'livekit-client';
 import type { ParticipantClickEvent } from '@livekit/components-core';
 import type { ParticipantEvent } from 'livekit-client';